WayneWeng95/weikangweng.github.io/index.md

 ### Bsc Electrical Engineering and Logical Control - HZ University of applied science, Vlissingen, The Netherlands & Shanghai Maritime University, Shanghai, China

+## Service
+### Teaching Assistance - LIACS, Leiden University
+- Computer Architecture - 2024-2025 Q1
+- Cloud Computing - 2023-2024 Q2
+- Operating System - 2023-2024 Q2
+- Cloud Computing - 2022-2023 Q2
+- Distributed Data Processing System - 2022-2023 Q1

+### Researcher - De Zeeuse Huiskamer and Amels Holland, Vlissingen, The Netherland
+- Find wearable solutions which meet the functional requirements and are suitable to control the living room for both clients on the yacht.
+Enhancing the overall user experience to use voice commands.
+- Research and test solutions for improvements in the home automation system powered by ZigBee, Bluetooth LTE, and microphone arrays.

 ## Skills:
 - C / C++